As-Sunnah Foundation: History

-Charitable Activities
+Activities

 The organization received praise for its charitable work during the 2020 COVID-19 outbreak.
 In 2022, during the heavy floods in the Sylhet and Sunamganj regions, the foundation conducted relief efforts and also contributed to the rehabilitation activities for flood victims in Chittagong.
 In 2023, the foundation sent winter clothes to Türkiye during the earthquake in Syria and conducted winter clothing distribution programs in various parts of Bangladesh.
 The organization has planted hundreds of thousands of trees through nationwide tree plantation programs and has provided employment opportunities by purchasing tools or offering cash assistance.
 Amid August 2024 Bangladesh flood, the non-profit organization has set a target of donating a total of (one billion taka) for the relief distribution and post-flood rehabilitation of the victims.

 Awards and honors

 As-Sunnah Foundation received the "Climate Impact Project of the Year Award" at the Environment Innovation Summit and Award, organized by the youth environmental organization Mission Green Bangladesh and JCI Dhaka Metro.
-The event was held on Saturday, December 28, at the TSC Auditorium of the University of Dhaka, in recognition of the foundation's leading role in the rehabilitation of victims in northern Bangladesh following the August 2024 Bangladesh floods.
+The event was held on Saturday, December 28, at the TSC Auditorium of the University of Dhaka, in recognition of the foundation's leading role in the rehabilitation of victims in South-Eastern Bangladesh following the August 2024 Bangladesh floods.